 Right now, the top payments challenges AP teams report experiencing include the inability to pay suppliers due to operational issues and a spike in supplier inquiries about payment status, just behind concerns about fraud and compliance issues.

-Recognizing gaps in the payments process
+Recognizing gaps in the supplier payments process

 Many companies are grappling with how to pay their suppliers without sending someone to the office to cut and mail checks or transporting the necessary equipment to do so remotely – both of which are inefficient and prone to error and delayed payments.